`The peculiar risk lay in the possibility of

 astonished me by imitating the sound of thunder.

-`For a moment I was staggered, though the import of his
+`For a moment I was staggered, though the import

 gesture was plain enough.
 The question had come into my mind